eshort0401/METOYBOX/docs/_sources/gravity_waves_introduction.rst.txt

 where :math:`\mathcal{L} = \frac{\omega}{NH}L` is the non-dimensional horizontal length scale. [#]_

-Scroll back up to the applet (or open it in other window) and click the radio button to switch to non-dimensional coordinates.
+Scroll back up to the :ref:`applet <igw_intro_applet>` (or open it in another window) and click the radio button to switch to non-dimensional coordinates.
 Notice the number of sliders decreases by two.
-As noted above, non-dimensionalization often reduces the number of independent variables we need to completely describe our model, a result expressed more formally by the |Buckingham pi theorem|.
+As noted above, non-dimensionalization typically reduces the number of independent variables needed to completely describe all the possible behaviours of our model, reflecting a result called the |Buckingham pi theorem|.

 Hydrostatic Waves
 ----------------------------